A Beginning's Guide to Understanding Protected Trees

 FAQs:

-What is the consequence if I do work on a protected tree without permission?
+What happens if I carry out work on a tree that is protected without permission?

-Can I contest to a TPO or preservation order?
+Can I contest a TPO or preservation order?

-Yes, you can appeal a TPO or preservation or TPO if that it is not justified.
-However, you will need to prove your case and show your argument as to why it is not necessary to appeal the TPO or the preservation decision is not necessary.
+You can appeal an appeal of a TPO or preservation or TPO if you feel that it is not justified.
+However, you will need to provide evidence to support your claim and explain that you believe that the TPO or order to preserve isn’t necessary.

-Can I take down a protected tree?
+Can I remove a protected tree?

 Conclusion